Create a base image

 Dockerfile.
 For example, to create a minimal container using

-Assuming you built the “hello” executable example by following the instructions
+Assuming you built the “hello” executable example by using the source code at

 and you compiled it with the